wp-plugins/tidy-archives/readme.txt

 Tags: archives
 Requires at least: 2.9
 Tested up to: 3.1
+Stable tag: trunk

 Tidy Archives will display your archives in a practical way.
-It displays links to monthly archives together with direct post links for the current year, while for previous years it only displays a link to the yearly archives.

 == Description ==